Mikoyan-Gurevich MiG-21: North Korea

 North Korea acquired its first MiG-21s from the Soviet Union in 1963, and possibly earlier, making it one of the very first countries to receive the aircraft.
 This was the last time the USSR exported its most capable frontline fighter class to its neighbour.
 During low level hostilities in the inter-Korean Demilitarised Zone, Korean People's Army Air Force (KPAAF) MiG-21s were credited with shooting down an American RF-4C reconnaissance plane on August 31, 1967, an F-105D fighter five months later on January 14, 1968 and an F-4B fighter the following month on February 12.
-On January 23, 1968 pair of MiG-21 fighters were involved in the first stages of the joint operation with the Korean People's Army Navy to capture the American surveillance ship USS Pueblo.
-The following year, two MiG-21s shoot down an EC-121 plane in international airspace, killing all 31 Americans servicemen on board.
+On January 23, 1968 a pair of MiG-21 fighters were involved in the first stages of the joint operation with the Korean People's Army Navy to capture the American surveillance ship USS Pueblo.
+The following year, two MiG-21s shoot down an EC-121 plane in international airspace, killing all 31 American servicemen on board.

 During the Vietnam War North Korean personnel manned one MiG-21 company and two MiG-17 companies in the North Vietnamese fleet, providing a 50 percent increase to North Vietnam's fighter strength.
 Between 87 and 96 North Korean pilots served in the conflict, and were credited by North Vietnamese pilots with downing 26 American aircraft while taking 14 losses.

 During the Yom Kippur War North Korean veteran pilots, many with more than 2,000 hours flight experience, flew Egyptian and Syrian MiG-21 fighters and engaged Israeli forces multiple times.
 KPAAF pilots continued to fly Syrian MiG-21s throughout the 1970s and into the 1980s.

 North Korea made its last known MiG-21 acquisition in the 1990s, and while failing to purchase 133 airframe enhanced MiG-21bis aircraft being retired by Kazakhstan, it was able to acquire 30 of them.
-The MiG-21bis’ integration of the more powerful R-25 engine, use of four wing hard points instead of two, and compatibility with the R-60 air-to-air missile, made these aircraft significantly superior to its previous MiG-21s.
+The MiG-21bis' integration of the more powerful R-25 engine, use of four wing hard points instead of two, and compatibility with the R-60 air-to-air missile, made these aircraft significantly superior to its previous MiG-21s.
 The fighters were acquired for just $200,000 each.
 The MiG-21bis has continued to play an important role in the North Korean fleet, with the aircraft modernised with multi function cockpit displays and new communications equipment.
 MiG-21BiS pilots also began sporting new helmets and flight suits around 2015, while a range of indigenous air to ground munitions including bombs and anti tank guided missiles have been produced in the country such as the AGP-250 GNSS guided glide bomb.
 Integration of indigenous electronic warfare systems has also been speculated.

+Azerbaijan

+After the fall of the Soviet Union, no MiG-21s were inherited by the Azeri Airforce, however about a dozen were acquired, likely from Ukraine and used during the First Nagorno-Karabakh War.
+At least one was lost to ground fire over the enclave.
+Some of the jets were based out of Kyurdamir.